Approaches to Learning

 A suitable project is one that provides value to the sponsor, can be completed in the allotted time, and meets the academic requirements of the program.
 For example, NASA supports the revitalization of aviation transport for small business and personal aircraft with a maximum commute of 800 miles per day; a group of Stevens students designed an aircraft to meet these specifications.
 Stryker Howmedica Osteonics wants an electronic tracking system to properly align the acetabular implant during hip arthroplasty.
 Our students met the challenge despite having to eliminate electrical interference from the materials used in the instruments and create a non-reusable subcomponent.

 Studying Abroad is one of the most important activities that college students may do for their personal development, their career, and to prepare for the world they will enter after graduation.
-In the global society in which we live today, it is becoming increasingly essential to have an understanding of and appreciation for different people, cultures, and how others see things and address challenges, both in business and everyday life.
+In today’s global society, it is becoming increasingly essential to have an understanding of and appreciation for different people, cultures, and how others see things and address challenges, both in business and everyday life.
 Participating in a Study Abroad Program or other education abroad experience will add another dimension to a student’s resume, help them gain a global perspective, and allow them to recognize the value of international cooperation.

 Undergraduates who have completed at least one year of study at Stevens, and who have a 2.75 cumulative GPA have the option to participate in a semester long education abroad experience.
 They are also able to study on short term faculty led programs, primarily in the summer, engage in research, internships or enroll in courses at partner universities located around the world.
 Seniors may also participate in summer or other short term programs offered by Stevens or other affiliates and partners.

-Short-term opportunities include Stevens Faculty Led Programs at foreign destinations, and research programs at international facilities or universities.
-Past destinations have included Ecuador, England, Italy, Malaysia, Spain, the Netherlands, and Norway.
+Short-term opportunities include Stevens faculty-led programs and research programs at international facilities or universities.
+Past destinations have included Ecuador, England, Greece, Italy, Malaysia, Spain, the Netherlands, and Norway.
 Some short-term programs may offer students the opportunity to earn academic credits.

 Semester abroad programs are study abroad experiences in which students enroll for a semester at partner universities located around the world.
 Students select a university which offers courses pre-approved for transfer to Stevens and which meet graduation requirements.
 Stevens offers several established options for study abroad experiences.
-Among them are exchange programs with the Universidad Pontificia Comillas in Spain, University College London (restricted to Naval Engineering concentration students) in England, Beijing Institute of Technology in China, and the University of Amsterdam in the Netherlands.
-Stevens also partners with University College Dublin in Ireland, University of Sydney and Bond University in Australia, Saint Louis University in Madrid, Spain, Queen Mary: University of London, American University of Paris, Nanyang Technological University in Singapore, and Budapest University of Technology and Economics in Hungary.
-Affiliations with additional study abroad program providers and new research opportunities are currently under development; and students may also explore opportunities with other institutions.
+Among them are exchange programs with the Universidad Pontificia Comillas in Spain, University College London (restricted to Naval Engineering concentration students) in England, Beijing Institute of Technology in China, KTH in Sweden and the University of Amsterdam in the Netherlands.
+Stevens also partners with University College Dublin in Ireland, University of Sydney and Bond University in Australia, Saint Louis University in Madrid, Spain, Queen Mary: University of London, American University of Paris, Nanyang Technological University in Singapore, Budapest University of Technology and Economics in Hungary, and the University of Nicosia in Cyprus.
+Stevens also partners with several study abroad providers, including Academic Programs International (API), Global Semesters Inc. and International Studies Abroad (ISA).

 The decision of when to study abroad is made after discussions with the Academic Advisor, Co-op Counselor (if appropriate) and the Director of International Programs.
 Students are advised to select the semester or summer which best fits their academic curriculum, and does not delay their graduation.